 Wondering how to get to LAX from San Diego?
+Traveling from Los Angeles to San Diego?
 It’s only 124 miles, about 2 hours and 19 miles to drive from San Diego to LAX (Los Angeles International Airport).
-But those 2 hours can easily become 4 hours or more if you hit traffic.
+But those two hours can easily become four hours or more if you hit traffic.
 And LA traffic is a pain.

 Sitting stuck in traffic when you have a flight to catch is not only nerve-wracking but it’s not how you want to spend your vacation (or start a business trip).
 Thankfully, there are ways to avoid that nightmare.

 Here’s how to get to LAX from San Diego from the cheapest ways to the easiest ways and all the ways in between.
 Keep reading the Ultimate Guide on how to get to LAX from San Diego.
 These are the best ways to get from Los Angeles to San Diego.